Learning the Basis: A Kolmogorov-Arnold Network Approach Embedding Green's Function Priors: Proposed PhyKAN Framework

 \section{Proposed PhyKAN Framework}

-In this section, we build upon the preceding formulation that recasts the MoM basis functions into a learnable KAN-based representation, and introduce PhyKAN, a physics-guided learning framework derived from the EFIE.
+In this section, we build upon the preceding formulation into PhyKAN, an EFIE-derived, physics-guided learning framework.
 The proposed artificial neural network, whose architecture is visualized in Fig.~\ref{fig_2}(a), has a dual-branch structure that enables adaptive basis learning by separately modeling local geometric features and global EM interactions.